matthias-t/postcss-positioning/README.md

   vertical: top height bottom;
 }
 ```
 The values specify *space before*, *size*, and *space after* on both axes.
 Remaining space is distributed between stretch lengths (ending with `s`).
-[Read the (short) documentation](https://github.com/matthias-t/postcss-positioning/wiki/Documentation) to learn about elements with non-absolute positioning.
+Read the [documentation](https://github.com/matthias-t/postcss-positioning/wiki/Documentation) to learn about elements with non-absolute positioning.

 ## Setup
 If you are not familiar with PostCSS, head to the [wiki](https://github.com/matthias-t/postcss-positioning/wiki/Setup) for detailed instructions.